lightstep/opentelemetry-prometheus-sidecar/README.md

 parameter values, with one exception.
 Configurations that support a map from string to string, including both request headers and resource attributes, are combined from both sources.

+#### Startup safety

+The sidecar waits until Prometheus finishes its first scrape(s) to begin processing the WAL, to ensure that target information is available before the sidecar tries loading its metadata cache.

+When multiple scrape intervals are in use, all intervals should be monitored.
+Use the `--prometheus.scrape-interval=DURATION` flag to set scrape intervals to monitor at startup.

 #### Resources